NailAllayarov/Getting-and-cleaning-data-course-project/README.md

 Match the data in the column activity, which are the integers 1:6 with the descriptive name from the activity_labels.txt file.

 4 Step.
 Appropriately labels the data set with descriptive variable names:
-The special characters and the abbreviations were edit in this step.
+The special characters and the abbreviations were edited in this step.

 5 Step.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject:
 New dataset with all the average measures for each subject and activity type is saved in the file "averages_data.txt".